Azure/acs-demos/incubator/dcos_spark_install/install/script.md

 Results:

 ```
 This DC/OS Service is currently in preview.
-Continue installing? [yes/no] yes
+There may be bugs, incomplete features, incorrect documentation, or other discrepencies.
+Preview packages should never be used in production!
-Installing Marathon app for package [zeppelin] version [0.5.6]
+Installing Marathon app for package [zeppelin] version [0.7.0]

         Documentation: https://github.com/dcos/examples/tree/master/1.8/zeppelin/
 	    Issues: https://dcos.io/community/